hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

 and use `-var-file` to load it.

 You can also use multiple `-var-file` arguments in a single command, with some checked in to version control and others not checked in.

-For example:
+For example, you could have a `production.tfvars` for your production environment, and keep secrets in a file called `secret.tfvars`, which you do not check into source control, and apply your configuration with both files.

 ```raw
 terraform apply \